 Dr. Fentress-Williams’ published essays include, “The Bible in Dialogue” in "September 11: Religious Perspectives on the Causes and Consequences” “Location, Location, Location: Tamar in the Joseph Cycle” in Bakhtin and Genre, and “Exodus” in Biblia Africana.
-She is currently working on a commentary on the book of Ruth for the Abingdon Old Testament Commentary Series.
+She recently published a commentary on the book of Ruth for the Abingdon Old Testament Commentary Series.
 A member of the Society of Biblical Literature, she is an active participant in the Bakhtin and Biblical Studies Group and she serves on the Advisory Board for the Office of Religious Life at Princeton University.

 Judy is married to Kevin Williams, M.D. and they have two children, Samantha and Jacob.

 Moses at the Matinee: A Dialogue between Scripture and Film at the annual Earls Lectures at Pacific School of Religion in Berkeley, CA, January, 2002;

 B. Julian Smith Lectures at the CME Pastors’ Conference hosted by Phillips School of Theology in Atlanta, GA, January, 2002;

 What Do You Have in Your House? keynote address for the Fund for Theological Education conference in Washington, D.C.
 May, 2000;